 Ridgid manufactures some of the toughest and most reliable augers on the market.
 The K-750 drain cleaning machine operates similarly to the Speedrooter above and even has a similar price tag attached.
 However, if we had to choose just one, we would go with the Speedrooter because it’s more beginner-friendly and reliable.

-According to the K-750 owner reports we found, there are several complaints about malfunctioning parts or broken cables.
+Yet, there are several complaints about malfunctioning parts or broken cables.
 On the other side of the fence, the people who love the K-750 really love it.
-If you’re familiar with Ridgid products, you might feel more comfortable buying from them with the lifetime warranty compared to the 1-year warranty offered by General Pipe Cleaners.
+If you’re familiar with Ridgid products, you might feel more comfortable buying from them with a lifetime warranty compared to the 1-year warranty offered by General Pipe Cleaners.

 The K-750 package includes everything you need to cut through tree roots in your main sewer line.
 In total, the package includes the K-750 drum machine, 100′ x 3/4″ cable, Ridgid work gloves, and a full 3/4″ toolset with cutters.
 The cutting heads are 1 spade cutter (T-406), 1 retrieving auger (T-407), and 3 double cutters from 2″ to 4″ (T-411, T-413, T-414).

 The video below gives an excellent representation of how to safely use the K-750 drum machine:

 #3) Cobra Products Speedway ST-6500 Drain Cleaning Machine